Crafting an ROI-driven training budget can provide significant talent management benefits.

-Approximately one-third of organizations don't have a training budget, according to SHRM, and as reported by the ADP Research Institute® report (ADP RI), Fixing the Talent Management Disconnect: Employer Perception Versus Employee Reality.
+Approximately one-third of organizations don't have a training budget, as reported by the ADP Research Institute® report (ADP RI), Fixing the Talent Management Disconnect: Employer Perception Versus Employee Reality.
 Although some of this is because of oversight, organizations don't see the ROI for training and thus don't allocate funds to it.
 The key to creating a win-win situation for an employer and its employees is to define and measure the training costs and benefits in order to forecast a ROI, then advocate for and properly utilize training.

 Why a Training Budget Is Important: The Benefits of Employee Development

 According to Harvard Business Review (HBR), a primary reason employees depart — aside from compensation — is because of poor managers.
 Therefore, management training that aids in improving the leadership, coaching skills and processes for managers could have a pronounced impact on employee retention.

 Employees want to grow and advance, and training often provides the tools to do so.
 According to the ADP report, "If training could be brought into alignment with employee goals to grow and advance, changes in this area may have a broader talent management impact."

 Today's financial leaders are often strategically positioned to build their firm's capabilities to enhance business performance.
 According to McKinsey & Co., 78 percent of the most effective capability building firms encourage their employees to continuously develop their skills through a variety of training.
 Furthermore, 89 percent of these organizations link performance to skills obtained through various learning programs.

 Ensuring that your team has the requisite development support it needs to grow and fully support the needs of the rest of the organization requires advanced consideration and preparation.
 Budgets can be used as planning tools.
 The process of creating and tracking budgets can help finance leaders determine how to best allocate the firm's resources to achieve specific goals and objectives.